chenxiachan/Component_based_Machine_Learning/README.md

 Paper:
 [[Arxiv]](https://arxiv.org/abs/2302.10784)

+In this paper, we use inductive logic and disentanglement to separate the compositionality of the building semantic information.
+By embedding such information into the ML organization with trained ML models for building components and zones, the Component-based machine learning (CBML) framework successfully predicts new building designs’ performance with the following advantages.
+1. Robustness against sparse, noisy data inputs.
+2. Efficient data utilization from different entities.
+3. Accepting incomplete data with high interpretability and reduced training time.
+4. Reducing difficulties/costs in real-world industry deployment.

 ---
 ![image](https://github.com/chenxiachan/Component_based_Machine_Learning/assets/106488602/a928192f-ba2d-47fe-88c6-8a1c6ae1f7f9)
 *Two predictive modeling strategies and the dataset (a) the dataset generated for training/test sets in different building shapes.
 In this study, we use a box-shape buildings dataset for model training using (b) monolithic ML model and (c) component-based ML model strategies.
 Both approaches are then validated on test datasets in box-shape, random shapes, and representative buildings.*